HenningM/express-ws/README.md

 2. You are using a custom router that is not based on the express.Router prototype.

 In most cases, you won't need this at all.

+### A note on route scope

+Routes are bound to the wsInstance so you can access `.getWss()` and `.app` via `this` in your routes even if the original wsInstance is not in scope (e.g., if you have your routes defined in external files).

 ## Development